ALSchwalm/transient/docs/details/shared-folders.md

 This can probably be achieved by simply adding the contents of `~/.ssh/id_rsa.pub` to `~/.ssh/authorized_keys`.

-`transient` also requires that the guest image have `sshfs` installed or be an operating system `transient` knows how to 'provision'.
-Currently the following operating systems can be provisioned by `transient`:
+`transient` also requires that the guest image have `sshfs` installed.

-- CentOS 7
-- Red Hat Enterprise Linux 7

-Other `yum` based distributions may also work.